 In what circumstances should I tip above 20 percent?

-"When someone performs a duty that is out of the scope of the contract, you should increase their gratuity," says Hendrickson.
+"When someone performs a duty that is out of the scope of the contract, you should increase their gratuity," Hendrickson says.
 If your artist squeezes in extra appointments last-minute or stays through the reception for a hair change or makeup touch-ups and that wasn’t previously discussed, consider adding on to their tip.

 How else can I show my appreciation?